 - Attended an ETD dissertation formatting/publishing workshop

-December 5 - ETD form due and submit final, approved, post-defense, electronic dissertation to the ProQuest site
+- December 5 - ETD form due and submitted final, approved, post-defense, electronic dissertation to the ProQuest site

-December 9 - Final, approved dissertation containing all post-defense revisions and required formatting is approved by Library ETD administrator
+- December 8 - Final, approved dissertation containing all post-defense revisions and required formatting is approved by University ETD administrator

-December 2 - Submit ETD Access Approval Form and upload final, approved thesis to ProQuest
+- December 3 - Submit the ETD Access Approval Form and upload the final, approved thesis to the ProQuest site

 Career Spotlight: Interviewing

-One tip for effectively answering interview questions is to use the STAR method.
+Here is one tip for effectively answering interview questions.
+Tip #1: Use the S.T.A.R method.
 Interviewers are often looking for answers that give a complete, focused picture of a candidate's experiences.
 The STAR method will help you do that.

 - Situation – Begin with a brief description of the situation (who, what, where, when, and how).
 Be as specific as possible to give enough detail to understand without providing too much information.